soumyakbhattacharyya/ara-framework/README.md

 Therefore it is possible to report quality of binary considering latest commits which has resulted it.
 Understandably this (report) is derived with respect to recent release milestone for the product.

+This information includes but not limited to
+* detail of change sets
+* number of test cases executed
+* coverage report
+* static analysis outcome
+* ... any other information that can be contributed by commit quality contributor resource

 Primarily
 * Version Control System - provides information about the commit (s)
 * Continuous Integration Server - provides various information about build(s)